zezewewe/RealTimeMusicSynth/README.md

 The interrupt will obtain messages that are received, and place these messages into a msgInQ queue using xQueueSendFromISR().

 3. CAN_TX_ISR
-This interrupt will obtain messages in the msgOutQ queue using xQueueReceive(), and then transmit through the CAN bus with ID 0x123.

 ## Helper functions <a name="helper"></a>